refinedev/refine/documentation/docs/api-reference/core/providers/auth-provider.md

 ### `forgotPassword`

-**refine** expects this method to return a resolved Promise if the reset password is successful, and a rejected Promise if it is not.
+**refine** expects this method to return a resolved Promise if the forgot password is successful, and a rejected Promise if it is not.

--   If the reset password is successful you can send an email to the user with a link to reset the password.
+-   If the forgot password is successful you can send an email to the user with a link to reset the password.

--   If the reset password fails, **refine** displays an error notification to the user.
+-   If the forgot password fails, **refine** displays an error notification to the user.

 <br />